Ukabi/PatBot/README.md

 # Overview

-Patter-Cogs is an cog pack extension of the original [Red-DiscordBot project](https://github.com/Cog-Creators/Red-DiscordBot), which is a fully modular Discord bot.
+Patter-Cogs is a cog pack extension of the original [Red-DiscordBot project](https://github.com/Cog-Creators/Red-DiscordBot), which is a fully modular Discord bot.
 It provides some basic or utility independant modules which can be useful in any Discord server.

 # Requirements